Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 Life in the Wild

-Travel to Whitter, a remote village nestled along breathtaking Prince William Sound, home to a stunning array of wildlife, including bald eagles, sea otters, and Orcas!
-Embark on a 7-Night cruise south through the Inside Passage to Vancouver, BC.
+Travel to Whitter, a remote village nestled along breathtaking Prince William Sound, home to a stunning array of wildlife, including bald eagles, sea otters, and orcas!
+Embark on a 7-night cruise south through the Inside Passage to Vancouver, BC.
 (B/D)

 TOUR HIGHLIGHT - TRADITIONS & HERITAGE: Whittier has the odd distinction of being almost entirely under one roof.
 No need to get in a car to go to the grocery store, bank, or a friend's house.
 All town services are sheltered from the often-inclement weather in this unique and practical way, and virtually all of Whittier's approximately 220 residents live in the 14-story Begich Towers, originally a Cold War outpost for the U.S. Army.